In het kort

 For men we see an about equal number of professors and associated professors and the number of assistant professors is similar to the sum of the two higher ranks.
 This has been stable over the last 20 years.
 We also see a clear increase in the number of male PhD-students.

 For women the trend is different.
 The total size of the female academic workforce was a lot smaller 20 years ago and consisted mainly of PhD-students, OVWP and assistant professors.
-Since then there has been a large increase in the number of female academics (growth of 182%, versus 24% for men).
+Since then there has been a large increase in the number of female academics.
 The number of female professors and associate professors has increased significantly, but still lag behind compared to men.

 To give space for female academics the following factors could be of influence: